Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Methodology: GECScore

-Furthermore, theories like \textit{Language Interference} \cite{odlin2003cross}, which points out that multilingual individuals might confuse different linguistic systems and increase the chance of errors, \textit{Attention Bias} \cite{fernandes2019effect,limpo2017examining}, which suggests that distractions can split a writer's focus and raise the possibility of mistakes, and \textit{Cognitive Load} \cite{sweller1988cognitive,kellogg1987writing}, which emphasizes the intense mental effort required for writing tasks (e.g. organizing information) can lead to more errors, all offer further empirical support for the observed differential in error propensity between human-written and LLM-generated texts.
+Research in neuroscience and cognitive psychology, particularly on \textit{Word Priming}~\cite{meyer1971facilitation,neely1977semantic} and \textit{Memory Formation}~\cite{hebb2005organization}, has uncovered the cognitive mechanisms behind linguistic errors.
+Such mistakes often stem from the brain's tendency to prioritize semantic coherence and narrative fluency over character-level and syntactic accuracy.
+This tendency is evident even among skilled writers and contributes to the difference in error frequency between human-written and LLM-generated texts.
+Moreover, theories like \textit{Language Interference} \cite{odlin2003cross}, which points out that multilingual individuals might confuse different linguistic systems and increase the chance of errors, \textit{Attention Bias} \cite{fernandes2019effect,limpo2017examining}, which suggests that distractions can split a writer's focus and raise the possibility of mistakes, and \textit{Cognitive Load} \cite{sweller1988cognitive,kellogg1987writing}, which emphasizes the intense mental effort required for writing tasks (e.g. organizing information) can lead to more errors, all offer further empirical support for the observed differential in error propensity between human-written and LLM-generated texts.

+\paragraph{LLMs tend to perform grammatical error correction on human-written texts.} LLMs are generally more familiar with the statistical patterns of texts generated by themselves or other LLMs~\cite{DBLP:conf/emnlp/ZhuYCCFHDL0023}.
+As a result, they are less sensitive to grammatical errors in such texts and less inclined to correct them, leading to fewer detected and corrected errors.
+In contrast, LLMs exhibit a stronger tendency to correct human-written texts due to the differences in language style and statistical patterns between human-written texts and the rules learned by LLMs during training.
+Specifically, informal grammar, stylistic variations, or specific linguistic habits in human-written texts are more likely to be judged as ``grammatical errors'' by LLMs.
+When correcting human-written texts, LLMs typically adhere more strictly to their internal language modeling norms to identify and address grammatical issues.
+Consequently, LLMs' correction preferences may amplify the grammatical error differences between LLM-generated texts and human-written texts in grammar correction tasks.